mriekkin/pathfinder/README.md

 [![Build Status](https://travis-ci.com/mriekkin/pathfinder.svg?token=ezJZa5spPprq15TfcPVq&branch=master)](https://travis-ci.com/mriekkin/pathfinder)
 [![Code Coverage](https://codecov.io/gh/mriekkin/pathfinder/branch/master/graph/badge.svg?token=5GzNuxwBS8)](https://codecov.io/gh/mriekkin/pathfinder)

 Pathfinder is a collection of shortest path algorithms for grid-based maps.
-It can be used in a visualization mode to illustrate the application of individual algorithms, or in a benchmarking mode to compare the performance of different algorithms.
+It can be used in a visualization mode to illustrate the application of individual algorithms, or in a benchmark mode to compare the performance of different algorithms.

 This is a student project for the [algorithms and data structures](https://github.com/TiraLabra/2018_loppu/wiki) course at the University of Helsinki.
 The intent of the project is to compare a number of pathfinding algorithms.